Want to find the best decaf coffee? Jump into our ultimate rundown of best decaf coffees and a buying guide so you can make a good pick.

 What method is used for removing caffeine?

-And nowadays, there are four main methods used for removing caffeine:
+Nowadays, there are four main methods used for removing caffeine:

 - Methylene Chloride